r-moruju/CI_PP1_TH/README.md

     - It has a presence on all three pages, will always contain links to all pages and highlights the current page.
     - The user can use it to navigate around website, and thanks to highlight feature he will always know the current page and never feel lost.

+- __Header__

+    - The header background image will tell the user exactly what is this site about from the first look at the page.
+    - The same header background image is carried across all pages to ensure user that he is browsing the same website.

+- __About Section__

+    - This section contains a brief description of the business, such as staff experience and skills, and provides the user with an inside image of the shop.